FAQs About Requirement 3 for CE Providers: Transparency (Requirement 3)

 When such circumstances apply, the course may still be offered, but not for ASHA CEUs.

 Requirement 3 asks the Provider to have "processes" to manage transparency.
-What type of response is the CEB looking for?
+What processes should we have in place?

 You can find sample processes that comply with Requirement 3 on ASHA's website.